gguillotte/puppet-docs/source/puppet/5.2/hiera_migrate.md

 [automatic]: ./hiera_automatic.html
 [eyaml_v5]: ./hiera_config_yaml_5.html#configuring-a-hierarchy-level-hiera-eyaml

-If you're already a Hiera user, **you don't have to migrate anything yet.** Hiera 5 is fully backwards-compatible with Hiera 3, and we won't remove any legacy features until Puppet 6.
+If you're already a Hiera user, **you don't have to migrate anything yet.** Hiera 5 is fully backward-compatible with Hiera 3, and we won't remove any legacy features until Puppet 6.
 You can even start using some Hiera 5 features (like module data) without migrating anything.

 But there are major advantages to fully adopting Hiera 5:

-* A real [environment data layer][layers] means changes to your hierarchy are now routine and testable, instead of stop-the-world events.
+-   A real [environment data layer][layers] means changes to your hierarchy are now routine and testable, instead of stop-the-world events.
-* Using multiple backends in your hierarchy is a lot easier now.
+-   Using multiple backends in your hierarchy is a lot easier now.
-* Ever wanted to make a custom backend?
+-   Ever wanted to make a custom backend?
 It's not black magic anymore.

 ## What do we mean by "migrate?"